-Supplementary Explanations Early Notification of General The Notice of Convocation of the 15th General Meeting of Shareholders will Shareholder Meeting be sent on June 2, 2025.
-Scheduling AGMs Avoiding The 15th General Meeting of Shareholders will be held on June 23, 2025. the Peak Day Allowing Electronic Exercise The Company enables the exercise of voting rights via the Internet. of Voting Rights Participation in Electronic Participation in the Electronic Voting Platform for Foreign and Institutional Voting Platform Investors for submission of voting rights.
+Supplementary Explanations Early Notification of General Shareholder Meeting The Notice of Convocation of the 15th General Meeting of Shareholders was sent on June 2, 2025.
+Scheduling AGMs Avoiding the Peak Day The 15th General Meeting of Shareholders was held on June 23, 2025.
+Allowing Electronic Exercise of Voting Rights The Company enables the exercise of voting rights via the Internet.
+Participation in Electronic Participation in the Electronic Voting Platform for Foreign and Institutional Voting Platform Investors for submission of voting rights.
 Providing Convocation Notice The Company provides an English-language version of the Notice of in English Convocation via the Company homepage.
-The Company provides the Notice of Convocation of the Ordinary General Meeting of Shareholders, IR meeting materials, and other information via the Other Company homepage.
+Other The Company provides the Notice of Convocation of the Ordinary General Meeting of Shareholders, IR meeting materials, and other information via the Company homepage.
 Since 2020, we have been distributing the general meeting of shareholders on the Internet to promote participation in the General Meeting of Shareholders and the smooth exercise of voting rights.